pythonindia/inpycon-blog/content/blog/2021/volunteering.md

-Title: Help us PyCon India 2021 even more amazing
+Title: Help us make PyCon India 2021 even more amazing
 Date: 2021-02-26 17:00
 Author: Nikhil Maan (@sc0rpi0n101)
 Category: 2021
 Slug: 2021-call-for-volunteers
 Summary: Want to give back to the Python community?
 Here’s an awesome opportunity for you to do it with the year's premier Python conference, **PyCon India 2021**.

 [PyCon India](https://in.pycon.org/2021/) is a grass-roots, volunteer-driven conference.
-What that means is every year for the past 13 years, Python communities across the nation have come together to help plan, organize, manage, and run the conference.
+What that means is every year for the past 12 years, Python communities across the nation have come together to help plan, organize, manage, and run the conference.
 The conference is operated entirely by volunteers from planning to finding the speakers to managing call for proposals to handling the mega event successfully without fail.

 ## Things you should know before volunteering